A Solas Con Chayanne

-A Solas Con Chayanne (English: One on One with Chayanne) is the second live album by Puerto Rican singer Chayanne.
+A Solas Con Chayanne (transl.
+One on One with Chayanne) is the second live album by Puerto Rican singer Chayanne.
 It was recorded during his concert at Auditorio Nacional in Mexico as part of the tour No Hay Imposibles.

 Like his previous live album Chayanne: Vivo, the album will be released in CD/DVD format.
 It's also Chayanne's first Blu-ray Disc release.